theainerd/MLInterview/ML in General.md

+## Data Mining Vs Machine Learning

+Machine learning focuses on prediction, based on known properties learned from the training data.</br>
+Data mining focuses on the discovery of (previously) unknown properties in the data.
+This is the analysis step of Knowledge Discovery in Databases.

+**Note** : If you have a better explanation a pull request would be a lot helpful.

 ## Workflow of Data Science Project

 Given a data science / machine learning project, what steps should we follow?
 Here's